In this article:

 You can design the checkout page using the Elementor page builder.
 It gives you enough flexibility to design any kind of checkout page you need.

-The checkout widget that Sellkit introduces to Elementor has been inspired mostly by the Shopify checkout page.
-So while using the Checkout widget on your Checkout page, you are turning you may find the WooCommerce checkout somehow looks like Shopify.
+Sellkit checkout widget was largely inspired by Shopify checkout page.
+As a result, when you use the Checkout widget you may find WooCommerce checkout looks similar to Shopify.

 After adding the checkout step as described in this doc, we go through the checkout step options and features.

 Editing the name and slug of your checkout page

 Click on the and from the modal you can change the name and the slug of your checkout page.

 Click on the Save button to save your edits.

 SellKit allows you to design your checkout page with both Elementor and Block editor.
 On the Design tab, click on the related button to start editing the page.

 You can take a look at your page by clicking on the Preview button from the design tab.

 In order to use the checkout shortcode in Block Editor, you need to use